clatlan/cdiutils/README.md

 * the proprocessing (data centering and cropping)
 * the phase retrieval using PyNX.
-* the post processing (orghogonalization, phase manipulation, strain computation etc.)
+* the post processing (orthogonalization, phase manipulation, strain computation etc.)

 It is assumed that the phase retrieval is carried out by the PyNX package (see [http://ftp.esrf.fr/pub/scisoft/PyNX/doc/]()).
 The BcdiPipeline class runs the three stages and can manage connection to different machines if required (GPU  for phase retrieval).